 Why Each Denomination Has So Many Followers

 After I had voiced my confusion, Brother Yuan continued to fellowship, saying: “The leaders of every denomination are gifted and cultivated people.
 Most of them have been to divinity school, are adept at intellectual analysis, have knowledge of Bible research, can expound upon various profound and arcane theories and often excel at taking the scripture out of context to prove their points.
 When taken together with the fact that they are all master deceivers, you can see how people have been hoodwinked by their external good deeds and lofty orations.
 Unwittingly, these leaders take the place in believers’ hearts where God once resided.
 Whatever situations believers face in their lives, they always go to these leaders seeking resolution.
 These followers don’t have the truth and so they are incapable of discerning if these leaders have the work of the Holy Spirit, whether or not their sermons contain the enlightenment and illumination of the Holy Spirit and whether their works are corroborated by the Holy Spirit.
 They just blindly follow, worshiping the powerful and gifted and taking these leaders as their idols.
 As such they become people that claim to believe in God while following mere men.
 The Lord Jesus said, ‘They be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch’ (Matthew 15:14).
-And God’s words say, ‘Just look at the leaders of every denomination—they are all arrogant and self-righteous, and they interpret the Bible out of context and according to their own imagination.
+And God’s words say, ‘Look at the leaders of each denomination—they are all arrogant and self-righteous, and their interpretations of the Bible lack context and are guided by their own imaginings.
 They all rely on gifts and erudition to do their work.
-If they were incapable of preaching anything, would those people follow them?
-They do, after all, possess some knowledge, and can preach on some doctrine, or know how to win over others and how to use some artifices.
+If they could not preach at all, would people follow them?
+They do, after all, possess some knowledge and can preach on some doctrine, or they know how to win others over and make use of some artifice.
 They use these to bring people before themselves and deceive them.
-Nominally, those people believe in God, but in reality they follow their leaders. … People are arrogant and conceited and they do not hold God in their hearts.
-With a little doctrinal understanding, they set up for themselves and form many denominations’ (“Only the Pursuit of the Truth Is the True Belief in God”).
+Nominally, those people believe in God, but in reality, they follow their leaders. … People are arrogant and conceited, and they do not hold God in their hearts.
+With a little doctrinal understanding, they strike out on their own, which leads to the formation of many denominations’ (“Only the Pursuit of the Truth Is the True Belief in God”).
 Thinking back to the Pharisees, they had a great command of legal knowledge, were well-versed in the Bible and had served God in the temple for generation upon generation.
 What’s more, the clothes they wore were inscribed with scripture, they intentionally stood in the corners of the streets performing long prayers, gave alms and charity in the teeming street markets so that all could see, and made themselves look particularly sad when they fasted so that all would know they were fasting—this is how they made themselves known to all.
 In this way, they led the Judean people to believe that they were the most pious servants of Jehovah.
-However, when the Lord Jesus came to do His work, these Pharisees could not distinguish that His was the work of the Holy Spirit, didn’t accept the incarnate Christ, and didn’t believe that the truth came from Christ.
+However, when the Lord Jesus came to do His work, these Pharisees could not distinguish that His work was the work of the Holy Spirit, didn’t accept the incarnate Christ, and didn’t believe that the truth came from Christ.
 Rather, in order to protect their authority and livelihoods, and to achieve their goal of perpetual rule, they madly resisted and condemned the Lord Jesus, spreading false rumors to frame and blaspheme the Lord Jesus and finally conspiring with the Roman government to crucify the Lord, which offended God’s disposition and earned them God’s curses and punishment.
 As the Judean people that followed the Pharisees lacked truth and worshiped power and status, they didn’t seek or investigate the Lord Jesus’ work and words, but rather blindly followed the Pharisees in resisting and condemning the Lord Jesus.
 For this, they lost God’s salvation, were cursed by God, slaughtered by the Romans and their descendants were left to wander the world for nearly two thousand years.
 This was the grave consequence of their worshiping and following mere men!”
 Having heard this, I finally understood why so many people followed each different denomination.
 If we don’t have the truth, can’t discern, and can’t see through to the reality of things, we are likely to follow others down the wrong road!

 In the End, All Denominations Will Return Under the Dominion of God

 Next, Brother Yuan read a passage of God’s word for us: “There are several major religions in the world, and each has its own head, or leader, and the followers are spread across different countries and regions all over the world; every country, be it large or small, has different religions within it.
 However, regardless of how many religions there are across the world, all people within the universe ultimately exist under the guidance of one God, and their existence is not guided by religious heads or leaders.
-Which is to say that mankind is not guided by a particular religious head or leader; instead the whole of mankind is led by the Creator, who created the heavens and earth, and all things, and also created mankind—and this is a fact.
+This is to say that mankind is not guided by a particular religious head or leader; rather, the whole of mankind is led by the Creator, who created the heavens and earth and all things, and who also created mankind—this is a fact.
 Although the world has several major religions, regardless of how great they are, they all exist under the dominion of the Creator, and none of them can exceed the scope of this dominion.
-The development of mankind, social progress, the development of natural sciences—each is inseparable from the arrangements of the Creator, and this work is not something that can be done by a particular religious head.
-Religious heads are merely the leaders of a particular religion, and cannot represent God, or the One who created the heavens and earth and all things.
-Religious heads can lead all those within the entire religion, but cannot command all creatures beneath the heavens—this is a universally acknowledged fact.
-Religious heads are mere leaders, and cannot stand equal to God (the Creator).
+The development of mankind, social progress, the development of natural sciences—each is inseparable from the arrangements of the Creator, and this work is not something that can be done by any given religious head.
+Religious heads are merely the leaders of a particular religion, and cannot represent God, nor can they represent the One who created the heavens and earth and all things.
+Religious heads can lead all those within the entire religion, but they cannot command all creatures beneath the heavens—this is a universally acknowledged fact.
+Religious heads are merely leaders, and cannot stand equal to God (the Creator).
 All things are in the hands of the Creator, and in the end they will all return to the hands of the Creator.
 Mankind was originally made by God, and regardless of the religion, every person will return under the dominion of God—this is inevitable.
 Only God is the Most High among all things, and the highest ruler among all creatures must also return under His dominion.
-No matter how high the status of man, he cannot take mankind to a suitable destination, and no one is able to class all things according to kind” (“Knowing the Three Stages of God’s Work Is the Path to Knowing God”).
+No matter how high the status of a man, that man cannot take mankind to a suitable destination, and no one is able to class all things according to kind” (“Knowing the Three Stages of God’s Work Is the Path to Knowing God”).

 Brother Yuan fellowshiped saying, “From God’s word we can see that no matter how many denominations there are in the world, how great the authority of any leader within these denominations is, or how many people they lead, they ultimately have no authority over the fates of men.
 Only God is the Creator and Ruler of mankind, and nothing in all the universe can escape the arrangements and orchestrations of the Creator.
 All men live under the dominion of the Creator.
 Ultimately, the believers of every denomination must follow the Creator, return under God’s dominion, and submit to and accept Christ’s guidance.
 This is the true Christian church.
 The denominations that man has created can only represent the thoughts of man and absolutely cannot lead man to his wonderful destination.
 They will all ultimately be suppressed and destroyed.”